 The four levels of responsibilities are as follows:

-Economic responsibility of being profitable.
-The company should produce good quality products and offer good services to clients.
+A company should produce good quality products and offer good services to clients.
 It should offer safe working environment and offer fair wages to employees.
 It should provide reasonable returns to investors.

 This is the only way to survive and benefit society in long-term.
 This forms the base of the pyramid upon which other responsibilities rest.

 Legal responsibility of abiding by the laws set forth by society.
-E.g. Employment, Competition, Health & Safety
+E.g. Employment, Competition, Health & Safety.

 Abide by government laws, abide by federal and state regulations.
 Provide goods and services that meet legal requirements.

-Ethical responsibility of performing business operations which are morally correct.
+This refers to Ethical responsibility of performing business operations which are morally correct.
 Businesses should go beyond narrow requirements of the law.
 E.g. Treatment of suppliers & employees.

 Conduct business ethically.
 Treat employees, suppliers, clients ethically.
 Recognize ethical/moral norms adopted by society.

-Philanthropic or discretionary responsibility which is to contribute resources towards social, educational, recreational and/or cultural purposes.
+Philanthropic or discretionary responsibility is to contribute resources towards social, educational, recreational and/or cultural purposes.
 While discretionary, this responsibility is still important.
 E.g. charitable donations, staff time on projects.

 Engage in CSR activities (that are more aligned with business objectives).
 Encourage employees to volunteer for social cause.
 Engage in community development efforts.